emadak47/Battleship/README.md

 * Game_Play.cpp:

-1- CheckHit_Miss(): returns true if ship input coordinate at run time hit a ship.
+1- CheckHit_Miss(): returns true if the input coordinate at run time hit a ship.

 2- CheckValid(): returns true if a square in the hidden grid is not occupied by another ship.